CATALPAresearch/multiple-true-false-question-generation/readme.md

 - generation of false statements
 - automatic selection of true statements
 - selection of an arbitrary similarity for true and false statements as well as the number of false statements
+- generating false statements by adding or deleting negations as well as using a german gpt2

 # Setup